Friday, August 30, 2019

 "So Abraham is faithful not because he has just the first two forms of faith, but because he has all three.
 Protestants often claim that you can’t have the first two forms of faith without the third, but this is wrong — as noted, the demons do."

 Obedience done in faith does not constitute what faith is itself.
 Such is a consequence of faith.
 It is the "instrument" of our justification before God.
 Faith is not inherently meritorious.
-It in isolation bestows no benefits to a man.
+By itself, it bestows no benefits to a man.
 Faith conveys the presence of merit because of what it rests on: the person and work of Jesus Christ.
 He Himself has standing before God.

 "First, Paul says that faith without love is nothing.
 And second, Paul speaks of the various spiritual gifts a bit later in the chapter, and says that love is greater than faith.
 Now, from Luther’s perspective, if you truly believed Jesus was Lord, that faith would necessarily result in love and good works.
 But here, Paul’s talking about people for who that just isn’t so.
 They believe that Jesus is Lord, they perhaps even believe He’s calling them to love, but they just don’t."